iotrvc/MessageOrWeather/README.md

 ### Step 3: Setup BLYNK APP

 - Download iOS or Android App and setup account on BLYNK (link)[https://blynk.io/en/getting-started]
-- Create New Project Named: LED
-- Add Terminal at Top
-- Add 2 Buttons Below Terminal
-  Should look like below:

-Program each object
-- Tap on Terminal
-  * Change Label to: Message
-  * Change input to V1
-  * Tap OK
-- Tap of Button1
-  * Change label to: Temp/Text
-  * Change output ot V1, 0 in first box and 1 in second box to right of V2
-  * Mode Switch
-  * On/Off Labels
-    Left: Temp
-    Right: Text
-- Tap of Button2
-  * Change label to: Power
-  * Change output ot V3, 4 in first box and 3 in second box to right of V3
-  * Mode Switch
-  * On/Off Labels
-    Left: Turn On
-    Right: Text Off
 - Tab Octagon icon
   * Tap email to send Auth Token (We will use later)